cozodb/cozo/docs/functions.md

 `windows(l, n)`: splits the list `l` into overlapping windows of length `n`. e.g. `windows([1, 2, 3, 4, 5], 3) == [[1, 2, 3], [2, 3, 4], [3, 4, 5]]`.

+## Set functions on lists

+`union(x, y, ...)`: computes the set-theoretic union of all the list arguments.

+`intersection(x, y, ...)`: computes the set-theoretic intersection of all the list arguments.

+`difference(x, y, ...)`: computes the set-theoretic difference of the first argument with respect to the rest.

 ## Functions on bytes

 `length(bytes)` returns the length of the byte array.